thruflo/ntorque/README.rst

 application environment by writing request handlers, just as you would to handle a user initiated request.

-To use it, you need to run three processes:
+To use it, you need to run:

 #. a redis_ database
 #. ``./bin/torque-serve``, which exposes a Tornado_ application (by default on
    ``http://localhost:8889``)
 #. one ``./bin/torque-process`` per queue

+Or, if you're just using the default queue, you can replace ``./bin/torque-serve`` and ``./bin/torque-process`` with:

+#. ``./bin/torque-run``

+Which runs the web application and the process loop in seperate threads.

 You can process queues ad infinitum, or until they are empty.
 See ``torque.process.QueueProcessor.__doc__`` for the details.